jjoony93/jeonssa-HCI/DP7 User Testing/report.md

 * Sex: male
 * How did we recruit: Roommate of one of our team members.
 * Description: He is a KAIST ungraduate student in the Bio & Brain engineering department.
 He often whines about how he had to wait long time uncomfortably for the restaurant at Gangnam whenever he goes to see his girlfriend at Seoul.
 * Uniqueness: He really liked our application, and was very excited about it.
-He provided very positive feedbacks, but not many
+He provided very positive feedbacks, but not many useful feedbacks that we could to usability lessons

-*Summary: For the first session, we positioned him at the first in the line.
+*Summary: For the first session, we positioned him at the last in the line.
 He first looked at the main page and without clicking “what does this site do”, he submitted form right away without any trial & errors.
 However, the default keyboard setting of ipad was in english rather than numbers and special characters, so it took a few seconds to convert to It took him 20 seconds to submit When she first looked at the main page, she clicked on “what does this site do” link to see the help page.
 She registered successfully without error in 48 seconds.
 However, she did not notice that the cell phone received a text message.
 After informed about the text message, she directly went into the link.
 She did not have hard time noticing what user page does and shows.
 In cancelling the reservation, it took 11 seconds with one trial & error.
 	For the second session, we positioned her at the last in the line.
 Using her experience from the first session, it only took 15 seconds to register, noticed text message right away, and took 8 seconds for cancellation..

+---

 ###### KAIST Undergraduate Student

 <img src="./uncle.jpeg" width="450"><br>

-* Age: 24
+* Age: 43
 * Sex: male
 * How did we recruit: Uncle of one of our teammate.
-* Description: He is a KAIST undergraduate student in the computer science department.
-He likes to try out new restaurants and friends about them.
+* Description: He is a chief and a owner of a restaurant in a very busy area in Gangnam.
+He is very concerned about losing potential users because of waiting time.
-* Uniqueness: He defines himself as a “컴맹”
+* Uniqueness: He defines himself as a “컴맹.”
+He gave many insights that we, and other participants who are familiar with web application could have missed out.
 *Summary: For the first session, we positioned him at the first in the line.
 He first looked at the main page and without clicking “what does this site do”, he submitted form right away without any trial & errors.
 However, the default keyboard setting of ipad was in english rather than numbers and special characters, so it took a few seconds to switch between keyboard input modes.
 It took him a total of 20 seconds to submit.
 Luckily he noticed that he received a text message and entered user page.
 It took him 10 seconds to cancel reservation.
 	For the second session, we positioned him at the last in the line.
 Using his experience from the first session, it only took 12 seconds to register and 7 seconds to cancel reservation.

+---

 ## Usability Lessons
 10+ usability issues submitted?